openshift/ci-docs/content/en/docs/how-tos/onboarding-a-new-component.md

 5. Submit a copy of [this ART team template](https://issues.redhat.com/browse/ART-1443) to communicate to ART that a component name change is desired.
 Include the PRs in the Jira ticket.
 6. PR1 and PR3 should be passing tests and ready to merge (PR2 will be failing at this point).
 No PRs other than PR1 and PR2 should be merged in their respective github.com repositories during the following process.
 In a synchronous chat with an ART team member or release manager (`@release-artists` in `#aos-art` on Slack) the following should be performed:
    1. On the central app.ci CI cluster, a release-artist should check the current registry.ci.openshift.org image associated with the component in the `-n ocp is/4.{minor}` release image stream.
 For example, `oc -n ocp get istag 4.11:{old-component-name} -o=json | jq .tag.from.name` should output a pullspec like `registry.ci.openshift.org/ocp/4.11@sha256:...` for 4.11.
-   2. The release-artist should run `oc -n ocp tag {existing-registry.ci-openshift-org@sha26..} 4.{minor}:{new-component-name}` to establish a tag with the new operand component name.
+   2. The release-artist should run `oc -n ocp tag {existing-registry.ci-openshift-org@sha26..} 4.{minor}:{new-component-name}` to establish a tag with the new operand component name for CI.
    3. Run `/retest` on PR2(s).
 Tests should now pass.
    4. Unhold and merge PR1.
    5. Unhold and merge PR2(s).
    6. Unhold and have the release-artist merge PR3.
+The time between PR2 and PR3 merging should be kept to a minimum to avoid ART nightlies failing to assemble.
    7. It is not time sensitive, but before the ART Jira ticket is closed, the release-artist must remove the old component name from CI: `oc -n ocp tag 4.{minor}:{old-component-name} -d`.
 7. Monitor the subsequent [CI payloads on amd64 OpenShift release controller](https://amd64.ocp.releases.ci.openshift.org/#4.11.0-0.ci).
 Continue to do so until you see a CI payload produced which reports the new component name in `oc adm release info <ci-release-payload-pullspec>`.
 If steps in this process were missed, following the hyperlink for a payload name in the release controller will simply display an error message stating that the release controller was `unable to create a release` with a few details about the problem's cause.
 If this error is displayed, immediately report the issue to `@team-technical-release` and `@release-artists` so that the incident can be recovered as quickly as possible.
-8. During the next working day, check [ART nightlies on the amd64 release controller](https://amd64.ocp.releases.ci.openshift.org/#4.11.0-0.nightly).
-Continue to do so until you see an ART nightly produced which reports the new component name in `oc adm release info <art-nightly-release-payload-pullspec>`.
+8. During the ensuing work day, check [ART nightlies on the s390x release controller](https://s390x.ocp.releases.ci.openshift.org/#4.11.0-0.nightly-s390x).
+Continue to do so until you see an ART nightly produced which reports the new component name in `oc adm release info <art-s390x-nightly-release-payload-pullspec>`.
 If steps in this process were missed, following the hyperlink for a payload name in the release controller will simply display an error message stating that the release controller was `unable to create a release` with a few details about the problem's cause.
 If this error is displayed, immediately report the issue to `@team-technical-release` and `@release-artists` so that the incident can be recovered as quickly as possible.
+Changes will also eventually be apparent on the [amd64 release controller](https://amd64.ocp.releases.ci.openshift.org/#4.11.0-0.nightly), but, due to differences in acceptance testing, they will be evident in the s390x release controller much sooner.

 ### Removing a component from the OpenShift release payload